bjgarcia/hdzero-goggle-services/README.md

 ```

 ### Delete Methods
 Delete one or more lines in a section?
 Throws error if a line does not exist.
+Returns the inserted section.

 ```
 /cgi-bin/setting?delete=line